-Operating Status of the SoCalGas System as of April 2018
+Current Operating Status of the SoCalGas System

 Reliability challenges continue in Southern California despite the increase in allowed/permitted inventory at the Aliso Canyon storage facility.
 Significant natural gas pipeline outages on the SoCalGas system are the primary reason.
-Four key pipeline outages continue in 2018, reducing system capacity by more than 1 Bcfd from full system capacity:402
+Four key pipeline outages continue in 2018, reducing system capacity by more than 1 Bcfd from full system capacity:403

-- Line 235-2 ruptured on October 1, 2017, and damaged nearby Line 4000.403 There is no return-to-service date identified yet for Line 235-2. - Line 4000 has been in and out of service and is operating at reduced pressure such that only an incremental 270 million cubic feet per day (MMcfd) is allowed into the system. - Line 3000 has been out of service between July 2016 and September 17, 2018.
-The in-service date of Line 3000 was delayed multiple times.
+- Line 235-2 ruptured on October 1, 2017, and damaged nearby Line 4000.
+There is no return-to-service date identified yet for Line 235-2. - Line 4000 has been in and out of service and is operating at reduced pressure such that only an incremental 270 million cubic feet per day (MMcfd) is allowed into the system. - Line 3000 has been out of service since July 2016.
+The in-service date of Line 3000 has been delayed multiple times, and the line returned to service September 17, 2018.
 However, the return to service of Line 3000 will not incrementally increase system capacity due to the bottleneck created by losses on Lines 235-2 and 4000. - Line 2000 has been operating at reduced pressure since 2011 and was reduced further by 30 MMcfd due to the expiration of the right-of-way through federal lands held in trust for the Morongo Band of Mission Indians.